-The average cost of landlord insurance is £230 a year, according to research from insurance broker Alan Boswell.
+The average cost of landlord insurance is £217 a year, which is down from £230 from last year, according to research from insurance broker Alan Boswell.

 You can get a quote from Alan Boswell here to find out how much your landlord insurance will cost.